Back to Blog

 Here is the request: {ATTACKER_CONTROLLED_INPUT}"

-- Rules and attacker input share the same context window
+• Rules and attacker input share the same context window

-- Prompt injection can override the rules
+• Prompt injection can override the rules

-- Model might "decide" to make an exception
+• The model might "decide" to make an exception

-- Can't reproduce or audit the decision
+• You can't reproduce or audit the decision

-- 500ms latency. $0.003 per evaluation.
+• 500ms latency, $0.003 per evaluation

 CEL Policy Engine (control plane separation)